-DANVERS, Massachusetts (CNN) — The details are unsettling: a teacher killed, sources say, with a box cutter in a bathroom of the school where she loved to teach; her 14-year-old student picked up and accused in the death hours later, allegedly after cleaning up, he hit a fast food restaurant and took in a movie.
+DANVERS, Massachusetts (CNN) — The details are unsettling: a teacher was killed, sources say, with a box cutter in a bathroom of the school where she loved to teach; her 14-year-old student was picked up and accused of the death hours later, allegedly after cleaning up, he hit a fast food restaurant and took in a movie.

 But there was no answer to perhaps the most unsettling question of all — why? — on Thursday, two days after police say Danvers High School math teacher Colleen Ritzer died at the hands of student Philip Chism.